muhdarifrawi/25May2021-vsc-github-guide/README.md

     echo "<this is your project name>" >> README.md
     ```

     This code would create a README.md file with your project title.
-You can leave this step out **If you already have some files created in your project".
+You can leave this step out **If you already have some files created in your project**.

 2. Add README.md:
     ```